pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

     * This requirement will _start_ in January 2023, meaning that the minimum version compatibility of R initially will be version 4.2.2 ("Innocent and Trusting").
 Packages will not be required to support previous R versions at this point, rather R version 4.2.2 must be supported for another 4 minor releases.
   * Incremental, semantic versioning should be used.
 We recommend following the strategies detailed in [R Packages](https://r-pkgs.org/lifecycle.html#version)

-* __Style__
-  * While pharmaverse does not have strict style requirements, we encourage package authors to follow the [Tidyverse style guide](https://style.tidyverse.org/)

 * __Support and Maintenance__
   * To stay included in pharmaverse, packages must be actively maintained.
     * If a package is started in the pharmaverse, then a maintenance strategy can be organized within participating pharmaverse organizations.
 If a package is included in pharmaverse but owned by a individual organization, then that organization is responsible for ensuring the package is maintained.
 Lack of maintenance of a package will result in the package being removed from pharmaverse.
-    * If an organization no longer wishes to maintain a package, but it is crucial to the pharmaverse, then another contributing organisation within the pharmaverse may accept moving the packages under the pharmaverse Github organization and taking on maintenance.
+    * If an organization no longer wishes to maintain a package, but it is crucial to the pharmaverse, then another contributing organisation within the pharmaverse may accept moving the packages under the pharmaverse GitHub organization and taking on maintenance.
   * The main branch of the package repository must be protected, and a separate development branch should be used.
-A resticted set of maintainers should have authority to admit changes to the main branch.
+A restricted set of maintainers should have authority to admit changes to the main branch.
   * The main branch of the package should additionally have Continuous Integration (CI) requirements in the form of automated testing.
     * At a minimum, the CI actions should test R CMD Check on Windows, Linux, and MacOS.
-    * In line with version requirements, the CI actions should test the appropriate versions of R. _Starting in January 2023, pharmaverse will offer template GitHub actions that test these minimum requirements_
+    * In line with version requirements, the CI actions should test the appropriate versions of R.
+    * Feel free to re-use these and more useful workflows from [admiralci](https://pharmaverse.github.io/admiralci/main/)

 * __CRAN Acceptability__
   * A pharmaverse package is considered a __pharmaverse candidate__ until it is admitted to CRAN.